What Are 6 Benefits of Retelling Nursery Rhymes?

 15. Zoom, Zoom, Zoom

-We are all from different backgrounds and cultures.
-I invite you to please share your family’s traditional’ rhymes or early storytelling verses in the comments!
+We come from diverse backgrounds and cultures.
+Please share your family’s traditional rhymes or early storytelling verses in the comments!

 Graphic for the nursery rhymes Twinkle, Twinkle Little Star